ethanfuerst/mpg-dashboard/README.md

 - [ ] create SQL server for data

+- [ ] make mgp_extract run faster by dynamically updating the weather data since the time that I ran it last and not updateing all of it each time it's run

 - [ ] add 'cost to go one mile' on tableau dashboard, maybe add more insights like that.
 Like 'avg days between fillups'

 - [ ] create mopedmpg dashboard - maybe show how fuel efficient the moped is